-- Personal conduct seriously prejudicial to the university, including violation of the Regents' Uniform Rules of Personal Conduct, state or federal law, Student Disciplinary Regulations, and General University Regulations discussed in the "Student Life" section of the Policy Library. - Procedure for Termination due to Cause (removal from the payroll cannot be accomplished until the termination procedure has been completed): - Informal conference.
-The first step in attempting to resolve the problem is an informal meeting between the graduate assistant and their immediate supervisor to discuss the performance concerns. - Formal conference: If performance concerns persist, a formal conference shall be held between the graduate assistant, the immediate supervisor and the DOGE or designated appointee for the purpose of resolving the matter to the mutual satisfaction of all parties.
-A summary of this meeting should be provided in writing to all parties. - Formal ruling.
-When a mutually satisfactory resolution cannot be reached, the department chair of the appointing department or designee shall investigate the issues and issue his or her decision in writing regarding the matter.
-The assistant must receive at least thirty days' notice if the appointment is to be terminated. - Appeal procedure: If the graduate assistant wishes to challenge the decision of the department chair, the termination may be appealed in writing to the Dean of the Graduate College within five business days of notification of the results of the department chair's decision.
+- scholarly activity as outlined in the Faculty Handbook, Section 7.2.2.3. - Personal conduct seriously prejudicial to the university, including violation of the Regents' Uniform Rules of Personal Conduct, state or federal law, Student Disciplinary Regulations, and General University Regulations discussed in the "Student Life" section of the Policy Library. - Procedure for termination (removal from the payroll cannot be accomplished until the termination procedure has been completed): - Informal conference.
+This should be the first step followed in attempting to resolve the problem.
+If reason to question the fitness of a graduate assistant arises during the term of appointment, an informal conference shall be held between the appropriate administrative officials (including the immediate supervisor) and the graduate assistant for the purpose of resolving the matter to the mutual satisfaction of all parties.
+In cases where grounds may exist for termination due to inadequate performance in teaching, the course supervisor shall also participate in the informal conference. - Formal ruling.
+When a mutually satisfactory resolution cannot be reached by informal means, the department chair of the appointing department or designee shall investigate the issues and issue his or her decision in writing regarding the matter.
+The assistant must receive at least thirty days' notice if the appointment is to be terminated. - Appeal procedure.
+If the graduate assistant wishes to challenge the decision of the department chair, the termination may be appealed in writing to the Dean of the Graduate College within five business days of notification of the results of the department chair's decision.
 The Graduate Dean may rule directly or may establish an ad hoc Graduate College appeals committee, composed of equal numbers of students and faculty members of the Graduate Council.
 The ad hoc judiciary must establish whether or not proper procedure was followed and whether or not the department's claims have merit.
 The ad hoc appeals committee submits its recommendation to the Dean of the Graduate College for action.